xandrade/Talkpython.fm-Notable-Packages/README.md

 1. If you're going to write some Python code.
 What editor do you use?
 2. Any notable PyPI (or Conda) package?

-This is a community & unofficial compilation of those amazing Notable PyPI or Conda Python Packages highligted at the need of the show.
+This is a community & unofficial compilation of those amazing Notable PyPI or Conda Python Packages highligted at the end of the show.

 # [Episode 334](https://talkpython.fm/episodes/show/334/microsoft-planetary-computer)